New York State responsible travel guide

 New York is so much more than a Big Apple.
 In fact, when I started to look beyond the shops and the skyscrapers, I found a garden of Eden bearing fruits which were in no way forbidden, but totally ripe to be picked.
 The reason we all know New York's postcode to be NY,NY is because New York City is just one small part of New York State.
 There are, in fact, ten other regions

 of New York State all just within a few hours' train or car journey from its buzzing core.
 So if you fancy a trip to New York, but want something more than museums and Macy's, there is a whole other New York world of adventures out there, many of which can even be fitted in after a city breakfast meeting or a Fifth Avenue frenzy.

 , for example, are already famous, but not many people know that you can take the train

-from Penn Station in Manhattan out to one of Long Island’s two tips.
-Long Island is mostly known for The Hamptons which is wonderful for serious people watching but head to Montauk for whale watching instead, or leave the Prada posers behind as you kayak up creeks or hike into pine barren woodlands.
+from Penn Station in Manhattan out to one of Long Islandís two tips.
+Long Island is mostly known for The Hamptons which is wonderful for serious people watching, or head to Montauk for whale watching, kayaking up creeks or hiking into rugged, ocean view woodlands.

 And the great American lakeside lodge hotels, such as The Golden Arrow Lakeside Resort in The Adirondacks